DanielMaczak/irmas-preact-form-components/README.md

 - Independent: Preact is the only dependency.
 - Modern: ES6 modules only.
 - Clean: 100% in strict TypeScript.
-- Easy to use: HTML Input features finally working as you would expect.
+- Easy to use: HTML components finally working as you would expect.
 - No fighting: Formating reset to 0, ready to be injected with styles.

 ## Installation